Stachys palustris: Distribution and habitat

 The marsh woundwort is native to Europe and Asia.
 Its typical habitat is near the shore of lakes, in marshes with alder trees, on the banks of ditches and streams, in damp meadows, in arable ground and in waste places.
 In arable land, it is a difficult weed to get rid of because of its persistent tubers.

 Ecology

 Although the marsh woundwort has little fragrance, it is very attractive to bumblebees.
 Nectar indicators guide the insect to probe into the centre of the flower and the anthers of the stamens and the pistils are correctly located for the insect to transfer pollen between flowers.
 The seeds of this plant disperse well, the dry fruit capsules float away and this probably why the plant is frequently found on the banks of lakes and other bodies of water.
 It also spreads vegetatively by means of hollow tuberous root which can throw up shoots far from the original plant.

 Uses

 As their common names suggest, along with its close relatives field woundwort and hedge woundwort it is used to promote the healing of wounds.
-Wort is a middle English word for a herb or vegetable.
+Wort is a middle English word for an herb or vegetable.